-Welcome to the official website of the Society of Counseling Psychology (SCP).
-SCP is a division of the American Psychological Association.
-As a division of the APA, we share the goal of advancing psychology as a science and as a practice.
-SCP is a professional organization with more than 2,000 members and affiliates.
-If you are not already a member of SCP, I invite you to become a member and I welcome your involvement in the division.
+Welcome to the official website of the Society of Counseling Psychology (SCP), Division 17 of the American Psychological Association!
+As a discipline, SCP’s goal is to advance inclusion and social justice through an integration of science and practice.
+We are a professional organization with over 2000 members and affiliates.
+If you are not yet a member, I welcome your involvement and invite you to become a member of SCP.

-- advocate for counseling psychology within the field of psychology and in the public sphere, and provide leadership in all issues pertaining to the well-being and growth of counseling psychology,
+- advocacy for counseling psychology within the field of psychology and in the public sphere

-- define, promote and support the education and training of counseling psychologists throughout the professional life span,
+- guiding professional education and training of specialists in counseling psychology throughout the professional lifespan

-- establish and maintain standards of professional service offered by counseling psychologists, and
+- establishing and maintaining standards of professional research, training, practice, and consultation offered by counseling psychologists

-- promote the application of counseling psychology in the public interest.
+- promoting diversity and social justice within SCP and the application of counseling psychology in the public interest

-Our success in addressing these purposes rests heavily on the work of SCP’s volunteer leaders – our Executive Board, our committee chairs and members, our task group chairs and members, our student affiliate organization – and the staff of our central office.
-Our efforts in these regards are apparent in our division journal, The Counseling Psychologist, and our blog, SCP Connect.
+Counseling Psychology values developmental, strength-based, multicultural, social justice, positive psychology, and international perspectives.
+The success of our work rests heavily on the membership and the work of SCP volunteer leaders – our Executive Board, our committee chairs, and members, our task group chairs and members, our student affiliate organization – and the staff of our central office.
+This philosophy is also apparent in our nationally ranked journal, The Counseling Psychologist, and our blog, SCP Connect.

-SCP currently has 14 Sections and 9 Special Interest Groups tailored for various interest topics in counseling psychology.
+We currently have 13 Sections and 10 Special Interest Groups tailored for various interest topics in counseling psychology.
 I encourage you to browse their websites and join as many Sections or Special Interest Groups as you like, many of which have free memberships.
 SCP also has a Facebook page for more frequent updates of SCP activities.
 I hope you will make use of this means of communication and connection with SCP.

 Students may join the Student Affiliates of Seventeen (SAS), our national organization for students in counseling psychology.
 SAS offers opportunities for students to become voting members on various levels of SCP leadership, from the Executive Board to various Committees and Special Task Groups.
-SCP also values the participation and contributions of early career professionals in all facets of the organization.
+We also value the participation and contributions of early career professionals in all facets of SCP.

-SCP is proud to recognize the outstanding achievements and contributions of counseling psychologists through the awarding of Fellow status and through various awards for researchers, professionals/practitioners, and students.
+SCP is proud to recognize the outstanding achievements and contributions of counseling psychologists through the Fellow status as well as through various awards for researchers, practitioners, professionals, and students in both the Society and APA.
 Please consider nominating colleagues or yourself by contacting the Fellowship Committee or Awards and Recognition Committee.

-Thank you for your interest in counseling psychology and in SCP.
-I look forward to your joining us and participating in various committees and activities.
-Please contact me or any of our officers for questions, suggestions, and comments
+I look forward to you joining us and participating in our various committees and activities.
+Please contact me or any of our SCP officers and Section and Committee leaders for questions, suggestions, and comments.